matiasconsiglio/Matt/README.md

 ![Bio](/assets/readme-images/iphone12pro_bio.png)
 ### Unfixed Bugs

-YouTube video wont play on smartphone.
+- YouTube video wont play on smartphone.
+- Form returns "this form is not secure autofill has been turned off" since it action attribute is "mailto" and not an "https//:" secure server.

 ## Deployment